 What is Universal Design?

-These are a few examples of the many features we can consider together:
+A few examples of features we can consider together: